SMSF Year End Checklist

 If you didn’t meet your minimum pension requirements, you may be eligible for the once-off exception known as the 1/12 rule, so long as the shortfall is no more then 1/12th of the annual minimum pension requirement and you have caught up the balance in the next financial year.

-3. Understand the impacts of COVID-19 on pension payments
+12. Understand the minimum pension payments

 Tips and traps for minimum pensions